Aagje-codes/Python_project_Rummikub/README.md

   3. I'm currently working with a double set ranging 1 to 9 - no colours.
   4. And it works, it prints out a game rapport as the game progresses until there is a winner.

+All this is documented in the file Mini_Rummi